 Less emotional reactivity

 I seem to be much more even-keel emotionally, less reactive in the moment, which is great because I feel more in charge and in control.
-I’m also much better able to sit with my emotions (to observe those sunsets, if you caught last week’s email).
+I’m also much better able to sit with my emotions (to observe those sunsets, if you caught this previous post).

 Pleasure in small moments